popvilla/QuantumHarmony_SemanticLoop/README.md

 - Devs with semantic clarity before they ever write code
 - Teams with an iterative, testable loop for development that doesn’t break production

 This system uses **Power BI as a semantic sandbox**, **Copilot as a schema generator**, and **Dataverse/Power Platform as a delivery layer**, forming a feedback loop that validates logic, not just syntax.
+The Azure platform reduces a lot of overhead auth complexity

 ---